Nigel Harman: Theatre work

 From September 2012 to January 2013, Harman starred alongside Rob Brydon and Ashley Jensen in Alan Ayckbourn's A Chorus of Disapproval at the Harold Pinter Theatre in the West End.

 In August 2013, it was announced Harman would play the role of Simon Cowell in the West End musical I Can't Sing!
 The X Factor Musical, which opened in February 2014 at the London Palladium.
 Despite positive reviews, the musical closed in May.
 The same year, Harman was revealed as the director for the UK tour of Shrek The Musical, which opened in July in Leeds and finished in February 2016 in Salford.
 The tour resumed in Edinburgh in December 2017.

 In October 2016, he directed a double-bill of Lunch and The Bow of Ulysses by Steven Berkoff at the Trafalgar Studios.
 From January to February 2017, Harman starred alongside Sarah Hadland, Jamie Glover, Olivia Poulet and Raymond Coulthard, in the French comedy What's in a Name? at the Birmingham Repertory Theatre.
 Harman directed the London premiere of the musical Big Fish, starring Kelsey Grammer, which played at The Other Palace in November and December 2017.

 From February to April 2019, Harman toured the UK opposite Mark Benton in David Mamet's play Glengarry Glen Ross.
 Harman played the lead as Robert Langdon in the stage adaptation tour of Dan Brown's The Da Vinci Code, which opened in January 2022 in Bromley.
 In March and April 2025 Harman starred in the London première of Jean-Philippe Daguerre’s play Farewell Mister Haffmann, adapted by Jeremy Sams, at the Park Theatre.
-Harman will play the villain Fleshcreep in the Christmas pantomime Jack and the Beanstalk at Aylesbury Waterside Theatre from December 2025 to January 2026.
+Harman played the villain Fleshcreep in the Christmas pantomime Jack and the Beanstalk at Aylesbury Waterside Theatre from December 2025 to January 2026.